Exercise Jaded Thunder: VMFA(AW)-224

-An F/A-18D Hornet with Marine All-Weather Fighter Attack Squadron (VMFA) 224, taxis on the flight line during exercise Jaded Thunder 17 at Salina, KS., Feb.
-17, 2017.
+An F/A-18D with Marine All-Weather Fighter Attack Squadron (VMFA) 224, taxis on a flight line during exercise Jaded Thunder 17 at Salina, KS., Feb.
+16, 2017.
 VMFA(AW)-224 participated in Jaded Thunder, a joint service exercise, to complete training requirements and prepare for future deployments.
 (U.S. Marine Corps photo by Lance Cpl.
 Zachary M. Ford)

 |Date Taken: